roscoestar/roscoestar.github.io/_posts/2020-03-23-alphabestiary.markdown

 #### V is for *Vespersaurus*
 ![vespersaurus](/assets/images/posts/vespersaurus.png)

 *Vespersaurus* (meaning "evening reptile") was a noasaurid ceratosaur (relative of abelisaurs like *Carnotaurus*) from Late Cretaceous Brazil, described just last year.
 It was known from its distinctive trackways (fossilized footprints) long before its bones were discovered.  *Vespersaurus*'s feet were unique: it walked on a single toe, with two reduced toes held up next to it, sort of like a primitive horse or a short-faced kangaroo.  **Monodactyly** seems to be an adaptation for fast running in arid climates, which may have aided *Vespersaurus* in chasing down skittering prey, like this lizard.
-Noasaurids in general were a strange and diverse group of dinosaurs, which survived right up to the end of the Cretaceous period.  *Masiakasaurus* had wicked outward-pointing teeth, while *Limusaurus* had a toothless beak.
+Noasaurids in general were a strange and diverse group of dinosaurs, which survived right up to the end of the Cretaceous period.
+The closely related *Masiakasaurus* had wicked outward-pointing teeth, while *Limusaurus* had a toothless beak.

 #### W is for *Wannanosaurus*
 ![wannanosaurus](/assets/images/posts/wannanosaurus.png)